Supamang2122/Mountain-Madness-2020/Readme.md

 -	Decides which food to order using an MCQBot
 -	Generates a bill by adding the food and then running the order through an offer finder.
 -	Allows you to divide the payment by guessing which of you comes the closest to the price.
 The tip, and the amount of money used will     be a function of the amounts guessed
--	Sets the ordering location by gradually narrowing down onto your location from Google coordinates
+-	Sets the ordering location by taking your location from Google coordinates
 -	Places the order on a connected phone

 ## Specifics of sections